 The Soozier (as we like to call it) comes in at almost half the weight (11 pounds) of the above two bike stands, but is considered very stable and sturdy, and easy to assemble.
 This one also has five resistance levels, and as per the Magnet above the levels of resistance are adjustable via your handlebar.
 The noise levels are also considered very quiet, though we’d always recommend some good music to stick on your headphones or at least take your training session out on the patio/another room if others are nearby (mountain bike treads will always create a bit more noise).
 The stand is also easily fold-able, so can be stored away through those good weather months!

 Definitely one to consider!See the latest deal for the Soozier Indoor Bike Trainer Stand on Amazon

 All in all, the three stationary bike trainers above are ALL excellent value and each is an excellent option.
 You really can’t go wrong with any of them, and your training sessions are about to get started on the right foot (or pedal…)!

-More trainers that just missed out on making this list because they’re a few dollars above the $80 limit is the great value Graber Mag trainer, well worth checking out, the superb Bike Lane Pro trainer, the Minoura B60D trainer, and the new kid on the block, the Ohuhu Magnet trainer, another excellent option that just hovers around the $80 zone…!
+More trainers that just missed out on making this list because they’re a few dollars above the $80 limit is the great value Graber Mag trainer, well worth checking out, the superb Bike Lane Pro trainer, the Minoura B60D trainer, the Akonza Magnet Steel trainer, and the new kid on the block, the Ohuhu Magnet trainer, another excellent option that just hovers around the $80 zone…!